- 1 Contributing

 Paste at cursor position instead of caret position: Pasted content will be inserted at the mouse cursor position instead of the system caret position.
 This avoids having to move the caret before pasting.

 AutoPaste to the window last pasted to: Enabling this option will cause AutoClipX to automatically paste what you have copied to the last window you pasted to.
-You must manually complete one copy and paste cycle so that AutoClipX can learn what program windows you are working with.
+You must manually complete one copy and paste cycle so that AutoClipX can learn what program windows you are working with (only the last 2 are remembered).
 Caution should be exercised when this option is enabled as there is no prompt before pasting occurs!